balakreshnan/AutomatedML/Beginner/Intro.md

 ## Use Case

+- Predicting population growth for years to come.
+Prediciting population provides economist to know how to build the next generation supply chain across the world.
+- This information also allows countries and state to plan their future for healthcare, consumer demand and even urban development.
 - Build a end to end pipeline
 - Move data from source into Azure using Azure data factory
 - Process data as you move into Azure storage